thoughtspot/thoughtspot.github.io/_release/free-trial.md

 These are the changes we made to Free Trial this week:

 - We fixed an issue where attempts to skip steps during Onboarding by clicking the numbered steps at the top of the screen caused loading delays.
 - We fixed an issue where the Free Trial "Invite others" feature created duplicate objects on the third-party service ThoughtSpot uses to send emails.
+- We fixed an issue where Redshift fact tables timed out during loading in the Modeling stage of Setup.

 ## September 20, 2021